Feng Dao: Later Jin

-In 938, Emperor Gaozu honored the Khitan emperor to be "father emperor" while referring to himself as "son emperor," and also offered honored titles to Emperor Taizong's mother Empress Dowager Shulü Ping.
-As a sign of further respect, he sent Feng and another senior official, Liu Xu to Khitan to offer those honors, as well as gifts, to the emperor and empress dowager.
-(This mission was despite Emperor Gaozu's reservation that Emperor Taizong, impressed by Feng, might detain him.
+In 938, Emperor Gaozu honored the Khitan emperor as his "father emperor" while referring to himself as the "son emperor" and also offered honored titles to Emperor Taizong's mother Empress Dowager Shulü Ping.
+As a sign of further respect, he sent Feng and another senior official, Liu Xu, to Khitan to offer those honors as well as gifts for the emperor and empress dowager.
+The mission was undertaken despite Emperor Gaozu's worry that Emperor Taizong, impressed by Feng, might detain him.
 Feng pointed out that given Khitan's aid to Emperor Gaozu, he was willing to take the risk on the emperor's behalf.
-Emperor Taizong did consider doing so but eventually allowed Feng to return to Later Jin.)
+Emperor Taizong did consider keeping the scholar but eventually allowed Feng to return to Later Jin.